jxfuller1/Extended-QTableView/README.md

         a)  Code to extract info needed from SQL table and subtables with datetime conversion and conversion of checkbox data as a dict (if checkboxes) chosen  - COMPLETED

-        b)  Implement code to pass the neccessary info to the SQL functions with and return table datas as a list, this will contain a number of checks for error checking and cleaned up code for easier user functionality to use                                                               --- WORK IN PROGRESS
+        b)  Implement code to pass the neccessary info to the SQL functions with and return table datas as a list, this will contain a number of checks for error checking and cleaned up code for easier user functionality to use                                                               --- COMPLETED couple bugs to fix

         c)  Code to udpate the SQL databases as date is changed on the table or rows added/deleted

-3) Cleaning up code so user can easily make the table and choose options   ---- THIS BEING DONE IN CONJUCTION WITH STEP b) from above
+2) Cleaning up code so user can easily make the table and choose options   ---- THIS BEING DONE IN CONJUCTION WITH STEP b) from above

-4) Add option to export table to excel
+3) Add option to export table to excel

-5) remove code for changing selection state of the checkboxes when mouse hovers over them....or find a different way, it doesn't work very well with current implementation... it's just a little visual indicator anyway
+4) remove code for changing selection state of the checkboxes when mouse hovers over them....or find a different way, it doesn't work very well with current implementation... it's just a little visual indicator anyway.

+5) Remove code for custom combobox filter dropdown locations, this uses the qapplication app to remove the default animations for the comboboxes, however this means the user has to pass down the qapplication to the qtablview.... which i don't want.

+6) Add Clear button for the datetime editor if user has datetime column

+7) Add clear function to Qtableview if user clears table to populate table with new data.
+The clear function will make sure all necessary variables get safely reset

 Header drop down filters and sub-tables for each row:
 ![1](https://github.com/jxfuller1/QTableView-with-Checkboxes-subtables-filtering-and-more/assets/123666150/bcf1022e-7328-452f-9bd5-bb75ba64a500)